Beyond TSH: Why Your Thyroid Might Still Be the Problem

 Quick Answer

-TSH (thyroid-stimulating hormone) is produced by the pituitary gland and signals the thyroid gland to produce thyroid hormones.
-While TSH is a useful screening marker, it primarily reflects pituitary signalling, rather than downstream thyroid hormone availability or action at the tissue and cellular level (4,10).
+TSH (thyroid-stimulating hormone), produced by the anterior pituitary gland, serves as a feedback signal to the thyroid gland via the hypothalamic-pituitary-thyroid (HPT) axis.
+While TSH is a useful screening marker, it primarily reflects pituitary signalling rather than downstream thyroid hormone availability or action at the tissue and cellular level (4,10).
+As Hoermann et al. demonstrated in their 2015 analysis of thyroid-pituitary homeostasis, TSH and peripheral thyroid hormones do not always move in predictable lockstep.

 A normal TSH does not indicate:

-- Whether T4 is being effectively converted into active T3
+• Whether T4 is being effectively converted into active T3 by deiodinase enzymes

-- Whether thyroid hormones are entering cells efficiently
+• Whether thyroid hormones are entering cells efficiently via monocarboxylate transporter 8 (MCT8)

 As a result, individuals may experience classic hypothyroid symptoms despite a TSH value that falls within laboratory reference ranges (5,6).

-- TSH – Pituitary signalling to the thyroid
+TSH Pituitary signalling to the thyroid Screening marker; does not reflect peripheral hormone action

-- Free T4 (thyroxine) – The primary circulating storage hormone
+Free T4 (thyroxine) Primary circulating storage hormone Indicates thyroid gland output

-- Free T3 (triiodothyronine) – The biologically active hormone at the cellular level
+Free T3 (triiodothyronine) Biologically active hormone at the cellular level Reflects effective thyroid activity in tissues

-- Reverse T3 (rT3) – An inactive metabolite that can competitively inhibit T3 action
+Reverse T3 (rT3) Inactive metabolite of T4 May competitively inhibit T3 action at thyroid receptors

 This type of assessment is commonly used in functional and integrative approaches to thyroid dysfunction, where symptom persistence is explored beyond basic screening markers.